 The method may include treating bounding pixels by discarding only partially included pixels.

 The method may be carried out for each wavelength band in multi-spectral surface image.
+Alternatively, there may be a single band in the surface image.

 In one embodiment, the multiple surface images of a first resolution are high resolution, narrow swath aerial images and the reference image is a low resolution, wide swath satellite image, wherein the surface images and the satellite images are obtained at approximately the same time.

-The method estimates surface reflectance of surface images by calibrating the surface images to the reflectance of the reference image which is already corrected for atmospheric and BRDF effects.
+The method estimates surface reflectance of surface images by calibrating the surface images to the reflectance of the reference image.
+The reference image may be corrected for atmospheric and bidirectional reflectance distribution function effects.

 According to another aspect of the present invention there is provided a system for generating radiometrically corrected surface images, comprising: